chef-boneyard/vmware-vcad-chef-repo/README.md

 vCloud Application Director
 ===========================
 The files for VCAD are included in the repository.
 The "Chef-managed Service" installs the Chef client, `client.rb` and `/etc/chef/vcad.json` on the node.
 The node connects to the Chef server specified in the Properties for `chef_server_url` and `chef_server_organization` using the validation.pem at the `validation_key` URL.
+With the public IP address of the HAProxy server, you can visit the URLs http://IP/appd/ for the application or http://IP/haproxy for the HAProxy stats.